gosub-com/Zurfur/README.md

 Like Golang, semicolons are required between statements but they are inserted automatically at the end of lines based on the last non-comment token and the first token of the next line.
-Compound statements (`if`, `else`, `while`, `for`) can accept multiple lines without needing braces.

-Zurfur enforces a few coding style standards, but one style it does **not** enforce is where you put your curly brace.
+Like C#, curly braces can be placed anywhere.
 Both end-of-line and beginning-of-next-line are acceptable.
-By convention, most code in the Zurfur code base uses curly brace on beginning-of-next-line style.
 The Zurfur IDE shrinks curly brace only lines so they take the same vertical space as the brace-at-end style as when using a regular editor.

+Unlike Golang and C#, compound statements (`if`, `else`, `while`, `for`, etc.) can accept multiple lines without needing braces, but the indentation is checked to make sure it matches the expected behavior.

+By convention, most code in the Zurfur code base uses curly brace on beginning-of-next-line style and omits braces when they aren't needed.

 Here are the enforced style rules:

-1. No tabs
+1. No tabs anywhere in the source code
 2. No white space or visible semi-colons at the end of a line
-3. Continuation lines start with a binary operator or with `[`, `]`, `(`, `)`, `,`, or `.`.
-Additionally, a continuation
+3. Indentation is enforced.
+Minimum indentation is two spaces, but the Zurfur code base uses four.
+4. One statement per line, unless it's a continuation line.
+   It's a continuation line if:
-may use `[`, `(`, or `,` at the end of the previous line.
+   1. The end of the previous line is `{`, `[`, `(`, or `,`.
+   2. The line begins with `"`, `{`, `]`, `)`, `,` or an operator.
+      Operators include `+`, `.`, `=`, etc.
-Also accepted, a few other places where a continuation might be expected such as `where`, `require`, or other keywords.
+   3. A few exceptions where continuations are expected (e.g. `where`, `require`, and a few other places)
-**TBD:** I am considering requiring them to be indented as well.
+5. Continuation lines must not be separated by a blank line or comment-only line.
+6. Compound statements (e.g. `if`, `while`, `for`, etc.) may use curly braces or may omit them.
+When braces are omitted, the compound part of the statement:
+   1. Must be the inner most level (i.e, the compound statement may not include another compound statement)
+   2. Must on the next line and be indented
+   3. Must not be empty
+   4. May use multiple lines and multiple statements
+   4. Must have all lines at the same indentation level
-4. A `{` cannot start a scope unless it is in an expected place such as after `if`, `while`, `scope`, etc., or a lambda expression.
+7. A brace, `{`, cannot start a scope unless it is in an expected place such as after `if`, `while`, `scope`, etc., or a lambda expression.
-5. Compound statements without braces require the compound part to start on the next line, be indented at least two spaces, not contain another compound statement, and not be empty.
-The compound statement can be any number of lines long, provided each line starts on the same column.
-The statement after the compound must line up with the statement above it.
-**Note:** I know some people hate braceless compound statements because of the problems they can cause, but I believe these safeties will prevent most problems.
-6. Modifiers must appear in the following order: `pub` (or `protected`, `private`), `unsafe`, `static` (or `const`), `unsealed`, `abstract` (or `virtual`, `override`, `new`), `ref`, `mut` (or `ro`)
+8. Modifiers must appear in the following order: `pub` (or `protected`, `private`), `unsafe`, `static` (or `const`), `unsealed`, `abstract` (or `virtual`, `override`, `new`), `ref`, `mut` (or `ro`)

 #### While and Do Statements